Analyzing Giga-tronics (GIGA) and Its Peers

-Giga-tronics (OTCMKTS:GIGA – Get Rating) is one of 17 publicly-traded companies in the “Instruments to measure electricity” industry, but how does it contrast to its rivals?
-We will compare Giga-tronics to similar businesses based on the strength of its dividends, analyst recommendations, valuation, profitability, risk, earnings and institutional ownership.
+Giga-tronics (OTCMKTS:GIGA – Get Rating) is one of 17 public companies in the “Instruments to measure electricity” industry, but how does it contrast to its competitors?
+We will compare Giga-tronics to similar businesses based on the strength of its dividends, analyst recommendations, risk, profitability, earnings, institutional ownership and valuation.

-64.4% of shares of all “Instruments to measure electricity” companies are held by institutional investors.
-9.2% of Giga-tronics shares are held by insiders.
-Comparatively, 8.2% of shares of all “Instruments to measure electricity” companies are held by insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock will outperform the market over the long term.
+64.4% of shares of all “Instruments to measure electricity” companies are owned by institutional investors.
+9.2% of Giga-tronics shares are owned by insiders.
+Comparatively, 8.2% of shares of all “Instruments to measure electricity” companies are owned by insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company will outperform the market over the long term.

+This table compares Giga-tronics and its competitors’ net margins, return on equity and return on assets.

 |Sell Ratings